Nevada's has quite a bit to say about the keeping and providing of minutes that are both timely and complete.

 minutes of closed sessions must be provided to the person

 to which the closed session pertained within 30 working days

 of adjournment of the meeting.
 Minutes of closed sessions

 are generally not public records.

 This raises a few questions.
 In many of the meetings of the Clark County town advisory boards and community advisory committees.
-For example a recent 2-hour meeting in Laughlin resulted in thirteen pages of minutes while an hour and a half meeting of nearly the same length in other boards warrants only one sentence that there was a long discussion.
+For example a recent 2-hour meeting in Laughlin resulted in of minutes while an hour and a half meeting of nearly the same length in other boards warrants only one sentence that there was a long discussion.

 Another challenge is boards that don't meet more than once a month.
 It is likely that the minutes of a meeting won't be approved in the timeframe suggested.
-A few boards seem to post draft minutes to the website but there are also those that have, sometimes long, gaps in the minutes being posted.
+A few boards seem to post draft minutes to the but there are also those that have, sometimes long, gaps in the minutes being posted.
 Read more about Meeting minutes